jupyterlab/jupyterlab/README.md

 We encourage you to ask questions on the [Discourse forum](https://discourse.jupyter.org/c/jupyterlab).
 A question answered there can become a useful resource for others.

 Please use the [GitHub issues page](https://github.com/jupyterlab/jupyterlab/issues) to provide feedback or submit a bug report.
-In an effort to keep up with lots of feedback, '@lock[bot]' may lock an issue that isn't fully resolved.
-If this happened to an issue important to you please open a new issue referencing the locked issue to update the community.
+To keep resolved issues self-contained, the [lock bot](https://github.com/apps/lock) will lock closed issues as resolved after a period of inactivity.
+If related discussion is still needed after an issue is locked, please open a new issue and reference the old issue.

 ### Weekly Dev Meeting